 Support functions provided by UT for the collaborative include:

 - Organizing effective TCHMB meetings.

 - Coordinating and collaborating to publish findings in peer-reviewed scientific journals.

 - Producing evaluation and health outcome reports.

 For more information contact: Mary Isichei

-Contract Partners: Texas Department of State Health Services (DSHS) contract with UT Health Northeast.
+Contract Partners: Texas Department of State Health Services (DSHS) contract with UT Health Science Center at Tyler.
 Subcontracts with UT System and UT School of Public Health.